-In 2015, the RIPE NCC plans to develop a pilot communication platform that will allow for better integration between different communication methods, such as forums and the existing mailing lists (which will remain the leading communication method), allowing for easier reading, searching and sharing.
+In 2015, the RIPE NCC started to roll out, and will continue to develop in 2016, a pilot communication platform that will allow for better integration between different communication methods, such as forums and the existing mailing lists (which will remain the leading communication method), allowing for easier reading, searching and sharing.
 The focus will be on expanding participation in the RIPE PDP and reaching out to new audiences.
 The RIPE NCC will also investigate means of encouraging further engagement with the PDP via social media.